-ÅF Infrastructure AB is responsible for measuring equipment, the mobilization, field measurement, the computer processing. ÅF Infrastructure AB and NCC Teknik are responsible for the interpretation and reporting of the measurements.
+ÅF Infrastructure AB is responsible for measuring equipment, the mobilization, field measurement, and the computer processing. ÅF Infrastructure AB and NCC Teknik are responsible for the interpretation and reporting of the measurements.

-This report presents the measurement results during the period of the heating phase from 2009-06-01 to 2009-11-30.
+This report presents the measurement results during the period of the heating phase from 2010-06-01 to 2010-12-31.

-2 Technical background
+A10.2 Technical background

-2.1 Summary of instruments installed
+A10.2.1 Summary of instruments installed

 The instrumentation for monitoring rock mechanical response was installed in two stages.
-The instruments used to monitor the drilling phase of the canister boreholes were installed within vertically drilled boreholes located 0.3m from the periphery of the deposition hole.
-These instruments are referred to as primary instruments in the following section.
-Following drilling of the deposition holes, complementary instruments were then installed within boreholes drilled from within the deposition holes.
+The instruments used to monitor the drilling phase of the canister boreholes were installed within vertically drilled boreholes located 0.3 m from the periphery of the deposition hole.
+These instruments are referred to as primary (Table A10-1) instruments in the following section.
+Following the drilling of the deposition holes, complementary instruments (Table A10-2) were installed within boreholes extending from the deposition holes.